 Free PPD Consultations: First Connections

 Creating hope and connections for women struggling with the adjustment to motherhood, anxiety or depression in the postpartum year.
-This is a free, ongoing group meeting every Monday, 10-11:30 at First Connections in the Community Agencies Building at Emerson Hospital in Concord, MA.
+This is a free, ongoing group meeting every Thursday, 10-11:30 at First Connections at 179 Great Road, Unit 104A, Acton, MA 01720.
 Coffee and tea are provided.
 Babies welcome.
 Childcare available for older siblings with advance registration.
 RSVP’s requested.
-Contact Laurie Ganberg, LICSW
+Contact Heather O’Brien, LICSW.

 Free PPD Consultations, as well as home visits by a licensed social worker to help assess, refer and provide individual support during the postpartum period.
 We also have an ongoing new mothers group on Wednesdays and a 6-week First-Time Moms Group.
 These other groups are also free.